shreyansh26/shreyansh26/README.md

 - ⚡ Fun fact: ...
 -->

 I work as an **AI Engineer** at **Mastercard**.
 I am a graduate of the class of 2020 in Computer Science from **Indian Institute of Technology (BHU) Varanasi**.
-I'm passionate about AI/ML, Reverse Enginnering, Cryptography, CTFs and the intersection of Cybersecurity and Machine Learning.
+I'm passionate about Natural Language Processing, Privacy-presrving ML, Model Compression and Cryptography.
 I love to take on interesting major and minor side projects, all of which you can check out here.

 ![](https://komarev.com/ghpvc/?username=shreyansh26&color=blue)